lmarzen/qmk_firmware/keyboards/shortcut/bridge75_iso/readme.md

 #  Bridge75 ISO
 The Bridge75 ISO is based on a Westberry Tech WB32FQ95 MCU in a LQFP64 package and can be programmed with wb32-dfu.
 The keyboard uses a WCH CH582F chip running a proprietary firmware to provide wireless connectivity.
-This is a community port which only uses the pin configuration originally released by the manufacturer with the rest reverse engineered by probing the hardware directly.
 Note I currently only have ISO PCBs so will focus on that until I can get ahold of an ANSI PCB to determine what difference need to be made.

 ## Status